Your water heater is probably the most underestimated system in your home. Think about it – without a water heater, you don’t have any of these perks:

 If a water heater is “undersized,” particularly a gas water heater, the tank will malfunction in a shorter amount of time.

 When a gas water heater is routinely drained of hot water due to heavy hot water usage, the gas burner discharges repeatedly which can produce heavy condensation on the outside of the tank.
 The condensation can result in more rapid deterioration of the steel tank.
 Additionally, the exceptional heat from the gas burner on the base of the water heater tank can also take its toll on the glass lining on the interior of the tank, which lowers the life cycle of the water heater.

 Water Heater sizing is an important replacement consideration.

 The water supply cause all water heaters to be under pressure, and as water is heated, it grows creating even more pressure.
-When considering replacement of a water heater, it’s usually better to go with a bigger 50 gallon tank, rather than a 30 or 40 gallon tank, presuming the location will accept the larger size.
-The 50 gallon tank will also supply you more hot water capacity.
+When considering replacement of a water heater, it’s usually better to go with a bigger 50 gallon tank, rather than a 30 or 40 gallon tank, presuming the location will accommodate the larger size.
+The 50 gallon tank will also give you more hot water capacity.